delta-G/R4_Touch/README.md

 # Settings

 There are several settings that can be made for each individual pin.
+Calling any of these functions while the touch unit is running will cause it to stop.
+You must restart the unit by calling `TouchSensor::start()` or `TouchSensor::startSingle()` after changing your settings.

 * `setMeasurementCount(uint8_t)` - sets the number of times the measure pulse will be repeated.
-Limited to 0-63
+Limited to 1-64
 * `setSensorOffset(uint16_t)` - sets the sensor offset.
 Limited to 0-1023.
 * `setIcoCurrentAdjust(uint8_t)` - sets the current adjustment for the ICO.
 Limited to 0-255.
 * `setIcoGain(ctsu_ico_gain_t)` - set ico gain percent.
 Choose from CTSU_ICO_GAIN_100, CTSU_ICO_GAIN_66, CTSU_ICO_GAIN_50, or CTSU_ICO_GAIN_40.